Tatiana Stepanova (ballerina)

-Tatiana Stepanova, also Tetyana Stepanova, (Татьяна Степанова; Тeтяна Степанова, Tatiana Stepanova) (born, Odessa, Ukraine then Soviet Union) is a highly accomplished ballerina and choreographer.
+Tatiana Stepanova, also Tetyana Stepanova, (Татьяна Степанова; Тeтяна Степанова, Tatiana Stepanova) (born, Odesa, Ukraine then Soviet Union) is a ballerina and choreographer.
 She is now the artistic director of Stepanova Ballet Academy and Toronto International Ballet Theatre.
-As Prima Ballerina of the Odessa State Ballet Company, she was awarded the honorary title of People's Artist of Ukraine for her excellence in the art of ballet.
+As Prima Ballerina of the Odesa State Ballet Company, she was awarded the honorary title of People's Artist of Ukraine for her excellence in the art of ballet.

 Stepanova is married to Ukrainian footballer Vasyl Ishchak.

 Biography

-Mme.
-Tatiana Stepanova completed her training at the world-renowned Bolshoi Ballet Academy in Moscow.
-Upon completion of her training, she returned to her native home in Odessa, where she was invited to perform as Principal Dancer for the Odessa State Ballet Company.
-It was here that Mme.
-Stepanova was given the opportunity to dance the Principal Roles in an extensive classical, contemporary, and modern repertoire.
-As an exceptionally talented dancer, she was honored with the status of Prima Ballerina.
-She was later recognized for her talents, by being awarded as a People's Artist of Ukraine, an honor given to those whose merits were exceptional in the sphere of development of the performing arts.
+Tatiana Stepanova auditioned for and was accepted by the Bolshoi Ballet Academy in Moscow at the age of eleven and went on to study there full-time for six years.
+Upon completion of her training, she returned to her native home in Odesa, where she was invited to perform as Principal Dancer for the Odesa State Ballet Company.
+It was here that Stepanova was given the opportunity to dance the Principal Roles in an extensive classical, contemporary, and modern repertoire.
+She was honored with the status of Prima Ballerina, and awarded as a People's Artist of Ukraine.

-Her combination of unique style, technique, and dramatic excellence, led to Mme.
-Stepanova's invitation to perform and work with the legendary Ballets Russes.
-She was given the opportunity to work with such great artists as: Natalia Krassovska, George Zoritch, and Irina Baronova.
-Mme.
+Stepanova has worked with Natalia Krassovska, George Zoritch, and Irina Baronova.
 Stepanova's international travels involved performing in many countries throughout the world including, Japan, Italy, Malta, Finland, Hungary, Bulgaria, Taiwan, Romania, and many cities across North America.

-Mme.
 Stepanova was inspired by such great artists as Galina Ulanova, Marina Semyonova, and Maya Plisetskaya.